ipfs-inactive/blog/content/post/66-london-hack-week-report.md

 The week format was really interesting and one that could almost go into the Async Team Management books (as a way to create sync time for distributed teams).
 A simplified overview of what happened is:

-- **Monday** - Everyone spends time identifying priorities for the project and asserting them with the Project WG for how to prioritize with 2019 in mind.
+- **Monday** - Collaboratively surface the top priorities for the project.
+We defined them clearly and worked with the IPFS Project Working Group to prioritize them with the IPFS roadmap in mind.
 - **Tuesday** - A ton of hacking and design discussions.
 Let the Hackers be free!
 - **Wednesday** - Objectived and Key Restults (OKR) check in.
 We went from a "top down" (few to many) OKR approach to a "divide and conquer".
 The 3 main areas of focus were identified (Data Exchange, Datastore & Providers) and the big go-ipfs team was divided into 3 groups that worked independently for 60 minutes to review and came up with great improvements to the original OKRs that had been defined before we met.
 - **Thursday** - We had a [SHOW ME WHAT YOU GOT 🗿](https://www.youtube.com/watch?v=LEUGPEVRDmU) session (links below) & hosted the [IPFS London Meetup](https://www.meetup.com/london-ipfs/).
 More details on how the meetup went in a blog soon™.